 Take customer service benchmarks for example.

-Though the average brand in the aviation industry takes over 3 hours to respond to queries, JetBlue has set the bar high with their ultra quick replies which come in an average of 30 minutes.
+Though the average brand in the aviation industry takes over 3 hours to respond to queries, JetBlue has set the bar high with their ultra quick replies which come in an average of less than 15 minutes.
 After all, if you’re at the airport waiting to board a flight but have concerns, you do need them addressed ASAP.
 Good customer support keeps no one waiting.

 Similarly, content strategy, posting frequency and timings, and other facets of your brand’s integrated communication plan can be tweaked using benchmarks.